stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 # Accessing Databases

 Go includes support for SQL in the standard library.
-This enables third-party developers to build drivers and libraries for specific purposes.
-You may use the standard library to write the data access code in your applications, but this is time-consuming, and you will have to implement various features yourself.
-Instead, use one of the following
-packages:
+This package provides the basic components that are needed for database access, so you can use it in your own applications, but it is most valuable for the authors of libraries.
+In most cases, you should use a third-party database library, such as:

 - [sqlx](http://jmoiron.github.io/sqlx/) - Extends the standard library support for SQL with additional features